initials/XNAMode/README.md

 =======----
 -----------

-Fork of X-Flixel, the Mode port that went with it, and a new game.
+Fork of X-Flixel, the Mode port that went with it, and other games.

+Other games included in the huge pack are:

+Mode
+Revvolvver - 4 player death match.
+Super Lemonade Factory - 1% complete
+Four Chambers

 To Do
 - [ ] Install 7zip for quick zips/uploads.